-After optimizing your fine-tuned model through techniques like quantization or pruning, and potentially merging PEFT adapters, the next step is to save and package it reliably for deployment or sharing.
+Saving and packaging fine-tuned models is essential for reliable deployment and sharing, especially after optimization techniques like quantization or pruning have been applied, or PEFT adapters have been merged.
 Proper serialization ensures that the model's learned parameters, configuration, and associated components like tokenizers are stored correctly and can be loaded consistently in different environments.
-Packaging bundles the model with its dependencies and documentation, making it easier to manage and deploy.
+Packaging bundles the model with its dependencies and documentation, making management and deployment simpler.

 from transformers import AutoModelForCausalLM, AutoTokenizer